- Sir John Eliot Gardiner,

 Sir John Eliot Gardiner

-Sir John Eliot Gardiner is revered as one of the world’s most innovative and dynamic musicians, constantly in the vanguard of enlightened interpretation, who stands as a leader in today’s musical life.
-His work with the Monteverdi Choir (MVC), English Baroque...
+Sir John Eliot Gardiner stands as an international leader in today's musical life, respected as one of the world's most innovative and dynamic musicians, constantly at the forefront of enlightened interpretation.
+His work as Artistic Director of his Monteverdi...

 Isabelle Faust, Violin